linode/docs/docs/guides/development/javascript/getting-started-ember/index.md

 ✨  Creating a new Ember app in /home/example-user/example-app:
 [...]

+[...]
+🚧  Installing packages...
+This might take a couple of minutes.
+npm: Installed dependencies

+🎥  Initializing git repository.
+Git: successfully initialized.

+🎉  Successfully created project example-app.

 {{< /output >}}

-Now you can change into the new project's directory, where the rest of this tutorial assumes you are working:
+Now you can change into the new project's directory, where the rest of this guide assumes you are working:

     cd example-app